 A cavity is an area of decay or a hole in a tooth.
 Once the decay has progressed through the outer covering of the tooth (the enamel), a filling is required to protect the tooth from further damage.
 A filling is a synthetic material, usually made from a composite resin, porcelain, or gold, which restores structure and function to the tooth once decay has been removed.

 Dental fillings are biocompatible ceramic materials that are used to fill cavities.
 They help restore the affected teeth and prevent them from crumbling or getting further infected.
-Dental fillings provide support to the teeth by filling in the gaps between them.
-They are also used to cap cracked teeth, cover worn teeth, or reshape misshapen teeth.

 There are four main types of fillings: